ma201sw/wai-wong-api-server/README.md

 ### Notes
 How to run:
-- Tun the command go run main.go
+- Run the command go run main.go
 - The port is 8080
 - The API localhost:8080/sumapi/v1/auth generates a token
 - The API localhost:8080/sumapi/v1/sum takes in a bearer token with a json body and finds the sum of the numbers.
 Use this as a test for the json: body:{